krishna-192006/Nutirition-App/README.md

 ## 🚀 Brief Idea
-Welcome to WellnessAI Advisior, your personal nutritionist powered by Google's Gemini Pro Vision API.
+Welcome to Nutrition App, your personal nutritionist powered by Google's Gemini Pro Vision API.
 This project demonstrates the fusion of nutrition and artificial intelligence, offering users a tool to analyze meal images and receive detailed nutritional insights.

 ## 🌿 Features
 **Gemini Pro Vision API Integration:** Leverage the power of Google's Gemini Pro Vision API to analyze and interpret meal images.